-This project involves a partnership of four municipalities and the Province of Alberta:
+This project involved a partnership of four municipalities and the Province of Alberta:

-Strathcona County, The City of Fort Saskatchewan, Sturgeon County, the City of Edmonton and Alberta Transportation are proceeding with the first step in the planning process for this river crossing: The Northeast River Crossing Functional Planning Study.
-This study will identify the long-term needs of the area, and recommend an approximate location for the future bridge and connecting roads.
+Strathcona County, The City of Fort Saskatchewan, Sturgeon County, the City of Edmonton and Alberta Transportation proceeded with the first step in the planning process for this river crossing: The Northeast River Crossing Functional Planning Study.
+This study would identify the long-term needs of the area and recommend an approximate location for the future bridge and connecting roads.

-The study will run from January 2017 to December 2018.
-It will involve gathering feedback from local stakeholders and the public.
+The study ran from January 2017 to December 2018.
+It involved gathering feedback from local stakeholders and the public.

-The Northeast River Crossing Functional Planning Study involves four municipalities: City of Fort Saskatchewan, City of Edmonton, Sturgeon County and Strathcona County, along with Alberta Transportation on behalf of the province.
+The Northeast River Crossing Functional Planning Study involved four municipalities: City of Fort Saskatchewan, City of Edmonton, Sturgeon County and Strathcona County, along with Alberta Transportation on behalf of the province.

-Public consultation and engagement will be available for the residents of the four municipalities during the two-year study.
-Input from stakeholders, and the public will inform the study recommendations for the region's future growth and transportation needs.
+Public consultation and engagement was available for the residents of the four municipalities during the two-year study.
+Input from stakeholders, and the public was to inform the study recommendations for the region's future growth and transportation needs.